 AML in 2020: sanctions predictions for the year ahead

-Here, Dow Jones’ Risk & Compliance’s sanctions expert, Eric Sohn, gives us his take on what we can expect, putting the spotlight on Iran, Russia and more.
+Here, Dow Jones’ Risk & Compliance’s sanctions expert, Eric A. Sohn CAMS, gives us his take on what we can expect, putting the spotlight on Iran, Russia and more.

 In the absence of meaningful sanctions relief, Iran will continue to break its commitments under The Joint Comprehensive Plan of Action (JCPOA).

 However, although there are EU hawks in favour of reimposing EU sanctions, unanimity is elusive.